rdegges/rdegges-blog/articles/2011/dont-get-too-cocky.md

+---
-Title: Don't Get Too Cocky
+title: "Don't Get Too Cocky"
-Date: 2011-03-06
-Tags: personal development
+date: "2011-03-06"
+tags: ["personal development"]
+slug: "dont-get-too-cocky"
-Summary: Don't be cocky.
-Been there and done that!
+description: "Don't be cocky.
+Been there and done that!"
+---

 ![Rooster Sketch][]